All Episodes

 We do things in four-year cycles here, but they play the long game.

-They've already got the here's the next carry.
+They've already got that.

 What's the next question?

-Um you know, this is CBS this morning.
+You know, this is CBS this morning.

 So what about all that?